Agency Bill vs Direct Bill Accounting for MGAs and Wholesalers

 • Reconciliation between carrier statements and internal records

-Why Treating Agency Bill and Direct Bill the Same Causes Problems
+Why Agency Bill and Direct Bill Require Different Accounting

 Many systems attempt to handle both billing models with the same accounting logic.